 Other serious side effects associated with Pradaxa include stomach pain, nausea and gastrointestinal symptoms like dyspepsia.

 At The Eichholz Law Firm, we believe that when a pharmaceutical company puts patients at risk with their products, they should be held accountable.
-If you or someone you love has suffered from internal bleeding after taking Pradaxa, contact the Pradaxa lawsuit lawyers as soon as possible.
+If you or someone you love has suffered from internal bleeding after taking Pradaxa, contact the Pradaxa lawsuit team as soon as possible.
 You may be eligible to receive compensation for medical bills, lost wages, pain and suffering.
 If a loved one has passed away due to Pradaxa side effects, their dependents may be able to collect wrongful death damages.

 Recovering from losses caused by dangerous drugs is difficult.
 The last thing you want to worry about while you’re recuperating is your financial stability.
 Let us help.